barun11kumar/student_performance_report/README.md

 ## Overview
 This project is designed to display the performance of the students.
-Admin can upload the file in Excel format, and teachers can visualize all these.
+Admin can upload the file in Excel format, and teachers can visualize all these. debug.log will be storing all logs and error for the further debugging.
+Used: #Django, #pandas, #browser_auto_reload, #crispy_form, #bootstrap4

 ## Features
 - Admin can upload student performance data in Excel format.
 - Teachers can view and analyze student performance.
+- Django middleware authetication
 - User-friendly interface for data visualization.

 ## Installation